agilgur5/django-serializable-model/README.md

 ## Usage

-Simplest use case, just implement the `.serialize()` function on a model:
+Simplest use case, just implements the `.serialize()` function on a model:

 ```python
 from django.db import models